TheUltimateNuke/iSurvivedBonelab/README.md

 # iSurvivedBonelab
 ## Description
-BLSurvival or iSurvivedBonelab is a WIP modification for BoneLab utilizing MelonLoader (PC only).
-The goal of this mod is to allow modders to incorporate traditional survival elements into their levels and spawnables, while also giving the user the choice to configure everything and opt in/out at any point.
+BLSurvival or iSurvivedBonelab is a WIP modification for BONELAB utilizing MelonLoader (PC only).
+The goal of this mod is to allow other modders to incorporate traditional survival elements into their levels and spawnables, while also giving the user the choice to configure everything and opt in/out at any point.

-## Installation
+## Installation (No releases yet)
-1) Install MelonLoader for Bonelab
+1) Install MelonLoader for BONELAB
+2) Download iSurvivedBonelab.dll and TheUltimateNuke.BLSurvivalAssets.zip from the Releases section or Thunderstore.
-2) Place iSurvivedBonelab.dll in your MelonLoader mods folder.
+3) Place iSurvivedBonelab.dll in your MelonLoader mods folder.
-3) Place BLSurvivalAssets (the folder) in your LocalLow/StressLevelZero/BONELAB mods folder
+4) Extract TheUltimateNuke.BLSurvivalAssets to your LocalLow/StressLevelZero/BONELAB mods folder

 ## Requirements
-- BoneLab
+- BONELAB
 - [MelonLoader](https://melonwiki.xyz/)
 - [BoneLib](https://bonelab.thunderstore.io/package/gnonme/BoneLib/)